geovko/Second-Brain/README.md

 ## Description

 In a fast-paced lifestyle where one is flooded with many different situations and tasks to complete, keeping track of all your thoughts and tasks can be a challenge.
-This project aims to provide the user with a note-taking webpage or a second brain, if you will, to help them track of everything that pops up.
+This project aims to provide the user with a note-taking webpage or a second brain, if you will, to help them keep track of everything that pops up.

 ## Usage